 For the purpose of reducing jet lag symptoms, the use of melatonin need not exceed four or five days.
 Depending on the number of time zones you have crossed you may not even need to take it this long.
 In general, it is not advised to use melatonin long-term (more than two weeks at a time) unless under the guidance of a health practitioner.
 Melatonin is not a cure for chronic sleep disorders, but it is safe and effective for short-term use.

 Various forms of melatonin supplements are available without a prescription in most drug stores.
 It is commonly sold in stores which sell nutritional supplements and can also be purchased from online retailers.
 Melatonin is available in tablets and can be found in regular, sub-lingual, and timed-release forms.

 Sub-lingual or “fast-acting” tablets are preferred, as time-release formulas may cause daytime sleepiness.
-A sub-lingual tablet dissolves under the tongue and enters the bloodstream immediately.
-It can put you to sleep in as little as 15 minutes, so make sure you can be in bed soon after taking it.
+Sub-lingual tablets dissolve under the tongue.
+This means that the melatonin enters the bloodstream immediately and it can put you to sleep in as little as 15 minutes, so make sure you can be in bed soon after taking it.